Writing a sizzling social media post that grabs the attention of your audience can be challenging.

-Between tweets, Facebook posts, Google+ updates and the myriad of additional social sites frequented daily, producing fresh and unique content on a consistent basis can leave our creative juices feeling picked at, poked through and squeezed dry.
+Between Google+, Facebook, and Twitter, producing fresh and unique content on a consistent basis can leave your creative juices feeling picked at, poked through and squeezed dry.

 Unless you are a natural born writer with exceptional skills, running out of content ideas is inevitable.

-While the 7 sources of inspiration below will not keep you from hitting the proverbial brick wall, they will help you put some sizzle in your social and begin to compile a list of resources to assist in the creation of social media posts that ignite and excite your audience.
+While the 7 sources of inspiration below won’t keep you from hitting a content brick wall, they will put some sizzle in your social!

 1. Social Media